Obama ethics chief blasts secret Hunter Biden art scheme arranged by White House

 "Instead, the president should be begging his son not to go through with this sale, even if that means threatening to banish him from the family's Thanksgiving table this fall and publicly condemning his actions," he added.

-Shaub also blasted President Biden’s sister, Valerie Biden Owens, for appearing to cash in on her brother’s new position.
+Shaub was also critical of President Biden’s sister, Valerie Biden Owens, for appearing to cash in on her brother’s new position with a new book next year and pointed out that the president hasn't publicly told his relatives to stop "capitalizing on his name."

 "On one level, I feel empathy for the president having all these relatives he can't directly control capitalizing on his name — whether it’s his brother, his son, or his sister — but, on the other hand, he isn't exactly out there publicly saying he wishes they'd stop, and that makes this a little bit his problem too," Shaub said in his email to Fox News.
 "It’s disappointing."